-AWARNING No person should attempt to perform these procedures unless they are fully trained in medium voltage grounding procedures and have the necessary safety tools and equipment.
-Persons who attempt these procedures without these qualification are at risk of severe injury or death due to high voltage electrical shock.
+A DANGER Do not perform these procedures unless fully trained in medium voltage grounding procedures and have necessary safety equipment.
+Severe injury or death due to high voltage electrical shock may result.

-- Open, lock-out and tag-out all sources of power to the immediate work area. - 2.
+- 1. Open, lock-out and tag-out all sources of power to the immediate work area. - 2.
 Disable the starting system of the generator set: - a.
 Disconnect the battery charger from its AC source. - b.
 Remove the negative battery cable from the battery. - c.
 Install a lockout device on the battery cable end.
 (For engines equipped with an air-powered starting system, close air valve and install valve locking device.)

-- 3. Put on high voltage gloves with leather protectors. - Using two pre-tested voltage detection devices (of the proper rating), verify de-energized condition in the work area.
+- Put on high voltage gloves with leather protectors - Using two pre-tested voltage detection devices (of the proper rating), verify de-energized condition in the work area.
 (Retest voltage detection devices immediately after verification of de-energized condition.) - Remove the metal cover from the generator output box to gain access to generator load terminals. - 6.
 Securely install the Grounding Cluster ground clamp to a verified "grounded" conductor.